inkan-tech/http.inkan.link/_services/Problems.md

 ## Mandatory espionage

 An enterprise has a crucial need to ensure the legitimacy of the data sent to them.
-Technically, he more data on a user, the safer, but users feel spied.
-The circle is vicious; honest users will try to escape monitoring, and become more expensive due to increased complexity.
+Technically, the more data on a user, the safer, but users feel spied.
+The circle is vicious; honest users will try to escape monitoring and become more expensive due to increased complexity.
 Digitization was initially intended to reduce processing costs.

 ## Loss of confidence, terms & conditions